Brittney Griner court appearance ends without a verdict -- another hearing is scheduled for Friday

 "Considering the nature of her case, the insignificant amount of the substance and BG's personality and history of positive contributions to global and Russian sport, the defense hopes that the plea will be considered by the court as a mitigating factor and there will be no severe sentence."

-Griner is one of the most decorated players in basketball.
-In addition to her Olympic gold medals, she has won two world championships, a WNBA championship and an NCAA championship.
+The 6-foot-9 Houston native is one of the most decorated players in basketball.
+In addition to Griner's Olympic gold medals, she has won two world championships, a WNBA championship and an NCAA championship.
 She has twice been crowned the WNBA's scoring champ and the league's defensive player of the year, and was voted onto seven all-star teams before her detention.
 She was named an honorary all-star in this year's contest earlier this month.

 The-CNN-Wire